Literature: The Gap Cycle

-- Sci-Fi Writers Have No Sense of Scale: Averted at points, but mostly played straight.
-For example, the economy of the world seems built on mining the deep space, despite the fact that the asteroid belt in the solar system alone would fulfil Earth's needs for millions of years.
-Another example, speaking of asteroid belts: such a place is not a place where you actually have to manoeuvre between rocks to avoid collision, since it's still pretty damn empty.
+- Sci-Fi Writers Have No Sense of Scale: The economy of the world seems built on mining deep space, despite the fact that the asteroid belt in the solar system alone would fulfill Earth's needs for millions of years.
+An asteroid belt is not a place where you actually have to maneuver between rocks to avoid collision, since it's still pretty damn empty.
 The world was clearly built to allow for the plot, not to be logical from the logical point of view.

 - Screw the Rules, I Have Money! / Screw the Rules, I Make Them!: Holt Fasner literally owns the police.

 - Sesquipedalian Loquaciousness: Not to the extent as The Chronicles of Thomas Covenant, and it varies depending on the current viewpoint character.
 Hashi's chapters are full of it, while Davies's or Morn's are comparatively simple.